-Days after the that debut, fashion icon and first time filmmaker Ford can be considerably more certain of this.
-In the wake of significant praise in Venice - taking both its Queer Lion award and a best actor prize for Colin Firth - "A Single Man" made its North American debut Monday night at the Toronto International Film Festival.
-Expectations were suddenly high in the shadow of Venice, but the largely public audience seemed to embrace the film quite passionately, as did Harvey Weinstein - who had the U.S. rights signed and sealed by the next morning.
+In the wake of significant praise in Venice – taking both its Queer Lion award and a best actor prize for Colin Firth – “A Single Man” made its North American debut at the Toronto International Film Festival.
+Expectations were suddenly high in the shadow of Venice, but the largely public audience seemed to embrace the film quite passionately, as did Harvey Weinstein – who had the U.S. rights signed and sealed by the morning after it screened.

-The Weinsteins are planning a release for the film by the end of the year, suggestively in an attempt to get "A Single Man" some love from awards season.
-It'll be interesting to see how the Weinsteins handle the film in this regard, because "The Reader" this is not.
-Ford's achievement, while an artful, crowning one, is far from commercial.
-And this is something Ford himself seemed to have no trouble admitting when indieWIRE sat down with him at Toronto's Windsor Arms Hotel, moments after he had approved a press release announcing his deal with Harvey and Co.
+The Weinsteins are releasing the film this Friday, December 11th, suggestively in an attempt to get “A Single Man” some love from awards season.
+It’ll be interesting to see how the Weinsteins handle the film in this regard, because “The Reader” this is not.
+Ford’s achievement, while an artful, crowning one, is far from commercial.
+And this is something Ford himself seemed to have no trouble admitting when indieWIRE sat down with him at Toronto’s Windsor Arms Hotel during the festival, and moments after he had approved a press release announcing his deal with Harvey and Co.

 “Fashion is something I love but it is a commercial creative endeavor for me,” he said.
 “This was the first thing I’ve ever done that was really just pure expression.
 Where I wasn’t necessarily thinking about how I was gonna sell it or who was gonna see it.
 And maybe that’s dumb.
 I do want people to see it because if they don’t see it you don’t communicate.
 But, for me it was something I just had to make.
 It was incredibly personal to me.”